Nucs/JsonSettings/README.md

 * **Hardcoded Settings with Autosave**
     * Automatic save will occur when changes detected on virtual properties
-    * All properties are required
+    * All properties have to be virtual
     * Requires package `nucs.JsonSettings.Autosave` that uses `Castle.Core`.
 ```C#
 Settings x  = JsonSettings.Load<Settings>().EnableAutosave(); //call after loading